tpaschalis/tpaschalis.github.io/_posts/2020-09-13-golang-linkname.markdown

 This linkname directive tells the compiler to 'rename' or 'link' the variable or function `localname` to `importpath.name`; in other words, whenever the code calls `importpath.name` it will reach out to `localname` instead.

-Omitting the `importpath.name` will just make the `localname` symbol accessible (eg. soit can be called in assembly code), even if it doesn't start with a capital letter.
+Omitting the `importpath.name` will just make the `localname` symbol accessible (eg. so it can be called in assembly code), even if it doesn't start with a capital letter.

 Keep in mind you'll either have to provide a correct `go tool compile` command with the `-complete` flag so that the compiler skips checking for partially defined functions, or just add a dummy assembly (.s) file for the same effect.